Follow the guidelines here below

 IMCAS has sought to bridge the knowledge vacuum between Plastic and Reconstructive Surgery and Dermatology, thereby generating a synergetic and mutually reinforcing interface among these two fields.

-What began more than fifteen years ago has now grown in terms of participation and renown.
-As such, IMCAS has become one of the most important international courses dedicated to Aging Skin Treatments.
-Our Annual Congress is annually held in Paris during the month of January and welcomes more than 4 500 delegates from 85 different countries and more than 150 exhibitors.
+What began more than 16 years ago has now grown in terms of participation and renown .
+As such, IMCAS has become one of the most important international courses dedicated to aging skin treatments .
+Over the year, our congresses welcome around 10 000 participants, coming from as much as 85 countries worldwide .

 3. IMCAS Population